dankelley/ephemeris/README.md

 ## Overview

-The key function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (reference 1).
+The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (reference 1).

 ## Installation